bbrrck/bbrrck.github.io/teaching/geo-num-2017/tp2.md

 $$

 ## ToDo$^2$ (bonus)
-The second part of today's TP is about implementing $\mathcal C^2$ cubic spline by solving the above system.
+In the second, bonus part of today's TP, your task is to implement $\mathcal C^2$ cubic spline as a solution of the above system.
-More info is in the code, don't hesitate to ask if things are not clear.

 <ol class="assignements" start="3">
-  <li>Implement the computation of control points of a cubic interpolating Bézier spline for a given sequence of points $\mathbf p_i$ (function `ComputeSplineC2`).
+  <li>Implement the computation of control points of a cubic interpolating Bézier spline for a given sequence of points $\mathbf p_i$ (function <code>ComputeSplineC2</code>).
 Evaluate and visualise for the available datasets.
 </li>
-  <li>Compare the results with C1 splines.</li>
+  <li>Compare the results with C1 splines.
+What changed?</li>
 </ol>

 ## Resources &amp; Trivia